Lightning: Positive and negative lightning

 Cloud-to-ground (CG) lightning is either positive or negative, as defined by the direction of the conventional electric current between cloud and ground.
 Most CG lightning is negative, meaning that a negative charge is transferred (electrons flow) downwards to ground along the lightning channel (the conventional current flows from the ground up to the cloud).
 The reverse happens in a positive CG flash, where electrons travel upward along the lightning channel, while also a positive charge is transferred downward to the ground (the conventional current travels from cloud to ground).

 Positive lightning is less common than negative lightning and on average makes up less than 5% of all lightning strikes.

-A bolt from the blue lightning strike which appears to initiate from the clear, but the turbulent sky above the anvil cloud and drive a bolt of plasma through the cloud directly to the ground.
+A bolt from the blue lightning strike which appears to initiate from a clear patch of sky, but the turbulent sky above the anvil cloud drives a bolt of plasma through the cloud directly to the ground.
 They are commonly referred to as positive flashes, despite the fact that they are usually negative in polarity.

 There are a number of mechanisms theorized to result in the formation of positive lightning.
 These are mainly based on movement or intensification of charge centres in the cloud.
 Such changes in cloud charging may come about as a result of variations in vertical wind shear or precipitation, or dissipation of the storm.
 Positive flashes may also result from certain behaviour of in-cloud discharges, e.g. breaking off or branching from existing flashes.

 Positive lightning strikes tend to be much more intense than their negative counterparts.
 An average bolt of negative lightning creates an electric current of 30,000 amperes (30 kA), transferring a total 15 C (coulombs) of electric charge and 1 gigajoule of energy.
 Large bolts of positive lightning can create up to 120 kA and transfer 350 C. The average positive ground flash has roughly double the peak current of a typical negative flash, and can produce peak currents up to 400 kA and charges of several hundred coulombs.
 Furthermore, positive ground flashes with high peak currents are commonly followed by long continuing currents, a correlation not seen in negative ground flashes.